ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) Add and remove
+A) Create and delete

 B) Join and cut

-C) Create and delete
+C) Build and destroy

-D) Build and destroy
+D) Add and remove

 ---

-Join and cut
+B) Join and cut

 ///